-We are excited to announce the inaugural Mutual Impact grantees.
-With $1.4 million in grants to 22 employee-selected nonprofits focused on key employee-selected causes in Boston, Enfield, Memphis, Phoenix, Springfield, and Nationally – we are poised to make an impact on a variety of pressing challenges.
+We are excited to announce the 2017 Mutual Impact grantees.
+With over $1.1 million in grants to 21 employee-selected nonprofits focused on key employee-selected causes in Boston, Charlotte, Enfield, Memphis, Phoenix, Springfield, and Nationally – we are poised to make an impact on a variety of pressing challenges.
 Our investments will be leveraged and magnified by employee volunteers (including skills-based volunteering).
 Below are the Causes and Grantees for each location.

 Cause: Early Grade Reading Proficiency – Kids who are not reading at grade level by 4th grade are four times more likely to drop out of high school.
 Currently, 63% of Boston’s 3rd graders are not reading proficiently.